OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 Make sure you have a Vivado license available before proceeding.
 If you're using ORI's floating license, that means setting up the SSH tunnel to the license server and setting the environment variable `XILINXD_LICENSE_FILE` appropriately, in that same terminal.

 #### Clone the Repository with all the HDL Elements
-Clone the adrv9371-zc706-dvbs2-integ branch of this repository.
+Clone the _appropriate_ branch of this repository.
+Check the README.md or check on Slack to get the right branch.
 Make sure you get submodules.

 ```
 git clone --branch adrv9371-zc706-dvbs2-integ --single-branch --recurse-submodules -j8 https://github.com/phase4ground/adi_adrv9371_zc706.git
 ```